HarvardMapCollection/tutorials/qgis/clip/index.md

 # How to clip by geography

-Oftentimes, datasets you find in online data portals represent areas of a much larger extent than the area you would like to focus on in your map.
+Sometimes datasets represent areas larger in extent than that of your study area.
 There are two reasons this is not ideal:
 1. Larger datasets are more unwieldy and difficult to work with.
-2. You often only need data for a particular area to make an effective visualization.
+2. To make effective visualizations, it can be helpful to limit what is represented to the area of focus.

-One way of narrowing down the data is to [create a subset](https://harvardmapcollection.github.io/tutorials/qgis/export-selected/) by filtering the dataset's tabular attributes.
+One way of narrowing down map data is to [create a subset](https://harvardmapcollection.github.io/tutorials/qgis/export-selected/) by filtering the dataset's tabular attributes.

 Alternatively, you can clip the data to your desired extent *by geography*.